balhar-jakub/www-integration-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+The core point of this project is to show integration of the Web World Wind (Framework for 3D globe) in the world of ES6 and React.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).